The Prince: How to judge the strength of principalities (Chapter 10)

 The way to judge the strength of a princedom is to see whether it can defend itself, or whether it needs to depend on allies.
 This does not just mean that the cities should be prepared and the people trained; a prince who is hated is also exposed.

-Ecclesiastical principates (Chapter 11)
+Ecclesiastical principalities (Chapter 11)

-This type of "princedom" refers for example explicitly to the Catholic church, which is of course not traditionally thought of as a princedom.
+This type of "principality" refers explicitly to the Catholic Church as an example, which is of course not traditionally thought of as a principality.
 According to Machiavelli, these are relatively easy to maintain, once founded.
 They do not need to defend themselves militarily, nor to govern their subjects.

 Machiavelli discusses the recent history of the Church as if it were a princedom that was in competition to conquer Italy against other princes.
 He points to factionalism as a historical weak point in the Church, and points to the recent example of the Borgia family as a better strategy which almost worked.
 He then explicitly proposes that the Medici are now in a position to try the same thing.